 We have officially begun our summer break.
 With summer sunshine comes the anticipation of endless playtime and activities.
 Although I like to give my kids plenty of time for free play, I also plan and schedule some budget-friendly activities.
 Here are a few ideas and activities that can be found on our summer calendar.Summer Reading

 This is our second year participating in Barnes & Noble summer reading program.
 If the kids read eight books, they qualify for a free book.
 At our home, reading does not stop for summer break.
 The littles are expected to spend at least 20 minutes reading each day.
 They are more excited about their reading time when they know completed books can be logged on their reading journals.
-Journals can be downloaded on there website, or picked up at the store.
+Journals can be downloaded on the Barnes & Noble website or picked up at the store.

 Summer movies are a fun treat.
-Our local Regal Cinema offers an affordable summer program.
+Our local theatre offers an affordable summer program.
 Other cinema programs can be found by doing a search for summer movie programs, or contact the cinemas in your area.